-Accelerated Master's: Earn both your Appalachian bachelor's & master's in teacher education!
+Accelerated Master's: Earn both your App State bachelor's & master's degrees in teacher education!

 The Reich College of Education in partnership with the Cratis D. Williams Graduate School offers undergraduate students the opportunity to participate in an Accelerated Master's program.